3.4 Physical Inventory

 In addition to the verification methods stated above, the following special circumstances may require alternate inventory protocols:

-Untaggable assets (As defined in Section 3.2– Identification) are to be fully inventoried in conjunction with the initial scanning event for the area in question.
+Untaggable assets (As defined in Chapter 3.2– Identification) are to be fully inventoried in conjunction with the initial scanning event for the area in question.

 Department Property Administrators (DPA's) are expected to provide the Inventory team with current copies of the required supporting documentation (e.g. “Untaggable Binder”) for all untaggable assets in their department(s), and identify them during the wall to wall scan.